 Today, the United States is divided when it comes to capital punishment.
 Twenty-four states allow the death penalty.
 Twenty-three states have abolished capital punishment altogether.
 Three states, California, Oregon, and Pennsylvania, have governor-issued moratoriums in place, halting executions in the state.

-Of those states to have abolished the death penalty, Wisconsin was the first- having made capital punishment illegal in 1853.
+Of those states to have abolished the death penalty, Michigan became the first state to abolish it in 1846.
 Virginia officially abolished the death penalty as of July 1, 2021, making it the most recent state to abolish it.

 On average, 26.3 people have been executed annually since 2000.
 Overall, executions are on the decline.
 In 2000, eighty-five inmates were executed across the country; in 2020, that number was seventeen.